arkivanov/Decompose/docs/getting-started/quick-start.md

 class DefaultRootComponent : RootComponent
 ```

 It's often useful to extract an interface for a component.
-It makes it possible to create test doubles for integration tests (e.g. testing navigation in a container component), or fake implementations for UI previews (e.g. for Jetpack Compose or SwiftUI).
+It makes it possible to create test doubles for integration tests (e.g. testing navigation in a container component), or fake implementations for UI previews (e.g. for Compose or SwiftUI).

 ## ComponentContext